apaglia93/Quote-Generator/README.md

 -   convert the movie array into a SQL database and practice backend skills

 ## Technologies
 HTML, CSS, and Javascript.
 Nothing crazy!
-I used a spreadsheet to create the 100 movie quotes that build out my array.
+I store the quotes as a JSON object and then import it into the mains.js file.
 The array is made up of objects with three keys - quote, title, and year - and can be edited to hold more keys in the future in case more data is needed.

 ## Collaborators
 Alex Paglia